In This Article

 Computer use

 Computer use lets Claude operate a screen directly — moving a cursor, clicking, typing into applications.
-It remains an API-level beta capability rather than a polished consumer feature, and that's the right way to think about it: it's the substrate that agentic products are built on.
-Most people will meet it indirectly, through Cowork, rather than raw.
+The raw tool is an API-level beta, and the same engine also ships as a supervised research preview inside Cowork and Claude Code on Pro and Max.
+Either way it is the substrate agentic products are built on, and most people will meet it indirectly, through Cowork, rather than raw.

 The workspace layer: Artifacts, Projects, Memory